DiFFreight Blog Incoterms for shipping goods from China: everything you need to know out FOB

 Before choosing delivery terms, we recommend analyzing your needs, experience, resources, product specifics, and market characteristics.

 If you need international cargo transportation, DiFFreight is a reliable logistics partner for your business.
-We organize procurement and delivery of goods from China on a turnkey basis.
-We will gladly help you charter a vessel, pay local costs in the destination country, handle import customs clearance and duties, and deliver your cargo directly to your door.
+We organize procurement and delivery of goods from China on a turnkey basis, we offer our customers our warehouse in China, pay local costs in the destination country, handle import customs clearance and duties, and deliver your cargo directly to your door.

 Useful articles on our blog